Red Lentil Coconut Curry Soup

 Pour the olive oil into a large pot and set over medium-high heat.
-Add the onion and sauté for a few minutes until tender.
+Add the onion and sauté for several minutes until tender.
 Add the garlic and ginger, sauté another minute or so.

 Turn heat to high.
 When the soup boils, turn the heat down until the broth simmers.

 Simmer for 5 minutes and add the carrots and zucchini.
 Cook another 8 to 10 minutes until the lentils are tender and the soup has thickened.
 Add the juice of the lime and stir well.
 If the soup is too thick for your liking, add a little water.
 Taste and add salt, if desired.